YusufMahtab/Year-2-projects/README.md

 # Year 2 projects
 Collection of Python projects completed during my second year of university.
-Each 'assignment_' folder contains a file named 'README.md', like this one, explaining the nature of the task as well as the relevance of other files.
+Each assignment folder contains a file named "README.md", like this one, explaining the nature of the task as well as the relevance of other files.

 Assignment 1 - Electron in a finite potential well